 Hi, I'm Kevin Matz.

 I'm a generalist with many interests.
-My background is in computing, and am currently employed as a project manager in the software industry.
+My background is in computing, and am currently employed as a software engineering manager.
 My professional interests include technology startups, managing software projects and teams, product management, requirements analysis, software design and specification, and usability.

 Very long-term, my interests lie in writing and publishing.
 My true passion is figuring out how to explain a complex subject in simple, comprehensible terms.
 Eventually I'd like to make a transition into becoming a full-time author, writing non-fiction books on both software- and management-related subjects as well as more interesting topics like politics, history, and even self-help.

 My first book, Designing Usable Apps, was published several years ago, and I'm slowly making progress on my next book project (to be announced).

 Previously, I founded Winchelsea Systems Ltd. and launched an early beta of ChapterLab, a niche-market word processing and project management app for book authors and academics.
 This project is currently on hold, but I have a vision for shaping this further into the ideal writing environment I've always wanted, and I believe there is a decent market opportunity here for a full-featured product that really tackles the big pain points that authors face during major writing projects.
 I'd love to get back into working on it again.

-Outside of work and my own projects, I enjoy hiking with friends, running, weightlifting, foreign languages, Finnish music, the demoscene, comedy, late nights, take-out food, reading diversely, and being one of those annoying people who likes to brag about not owning a television.
+Outside of work, I enjoy hiking with friends, running, weightlifting, foreign languages, travel, the demoscene, comedy, late nights, take-out food, reading diversely, and being one of those annoying people who likes to brag about not owning a television.
 I'm often working on side projects involving writing or coding (I have no interest in developing software full-time but enjoy working on some hobby projects from time to time).
 For the past few years, my main focus in my spare time has been trying to give myself a general humanities education in history, philosophy, and Classics.